multifreded/hv20/hid01/README.md

 ## Solution

-This hidden challenge appeared on the 3rd day of Hackvent20.
+This hidden challenge appeared on the 3rd day.
 It seemed probable that there was still something funky in that encrypted _Package2.zip_ from [Day 03](../day03/).

-While taking a closer look at the file list of _Package2.zip_ one file stands out.
+When taking a closer look at the file list of _Package2.zip_ one file stands out.
 It is the only one whose compression ratio is 12% compared to other's.
 Also the file is called _0042.bin_ it surely must contain _The Answer to the Ultimate Question of Life, the Universe, and Everything_ ;-)

-It's the same process as on the challenge of [Day 03](../day03/) …
+It's the same process as in the challenge of [Day 03](../day03/) …

 ``` shell
 $ unzip -v Package2.zip | less